dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 In the dev.azure.com/dnceng/internal project, you can use the `DotNet-HelixApi-Access` variable group to provide this secret to your build and then specify the `HelixApiAccessToken` secret for the `HelixAccessToken` parameter.

 Please note that authorized jobs *cannot* be submitted to queues with `IsInternalOnly` set to false.
+In general, these queues end with **.Open**; however, this is not necessarily true.
 To determine this value for a particular queue, see the list of available queues [here](https://helix.dot.net/api/2018-03-14/info/queues).

 Example: